 Some things get better with age—wine, parenthood, and Betty White, to name a few.
 Unfortunately, your knees are not one of them.

-“Overuse is one of the main causes of knee pain,” says Lisa Woods, a personal trainer and yoga teacher in Colorado.
+“Overuse is one of the main causes of knee pain,” says Lisa Woods, a personal trainer and yoga teacher in Eagle, Colorado.
 And the older we get, the more we’ve used them.

 Whether you’ve already been diagnosed with these conditions or you’re hoping to prevent age-related aches and pains, certain exercises can help or hurt.
 Here are the dos and don’ts of working out to protect your knees.

 The Best Exercises for Bad Knees

 The most effective way to alleviate pain in your knee joints is simply to get moving, Woods says.
 “Walking, water aerobics, cycling, swimming, yoga, and strength training all help improve the symptoms associated with arthritic knee pain and knee pain in general.”

 Based on the Cause of Your Pain

 The best type of movement for you depends on the source of your pain.
 For example, if your knee pain is caused by inflammation, like with osteoarthritis, water aerobics and yoga are especially good choices, Woods says.
 “Being in the water reduces the impact on the knee joint,” she says.
 “Yoga provides stretching and bodyweight strength exercises, which can benefit the knees and overall well-being.”
 Check out more tips for exercising with arthritis.